OpenGamma/StrataDocs/pages/intro/features/product_coverage.md

 CSV loader for securities refers to the security identifier, with the security details expected to be available in reference data.

-## Additional products

-Commercial customers of OpenGamma get access to additional products.
-Currently this includes FX binary options.

-Further product coverage in Strata will be based on commercial considerations.

 ## Curve calibration